-4. Vasilikos, where to stay in Zakynthos for nature lovers
+4. Vasilikos, where to stay in Zakynthos for best beaches

-Vasilikos peninsula is the end point of Zakynthos’ south-eastern peninsula.
-Removed from the larger resorts along the main bay, it has a small-town atmosphere that is perfect for laid back family vacations.
+If you want to stay on one of the most beautiful beaches on Zakynthos, the Vasilikos peninsula is a good base.
+Vasilikos peninsula is the endpoint of Zakynthos’ south-eastern peninsula.
+Removed from the larger resorts along the main bay, it has a small-town atmosphere that is perfect for laid-back family vacations.

 The beaches here are smaller than those of Laganas or Kalamaki, but there are more to choose from, and all are fully equipped with sun loungers and amenities, such as beach bars and minimarts.
 The beaches are generally less crowded too, so their smaller size doesn’t compromise their comfort.

 If you are interested in Zakynthos’ population of endangered Caretta Caretta sea turtles, head to the south end of the town to the Zakynthos Sea Turtle Rescue & Information Centre.
 Here the whole family can learn about the turtles, as well as conservation efforts and the environmental challenges that threaten them.
 The attached gift shop is a great place to pick up turtle-related souvenirs.

 The nearby Gerakas Beach is a popular spot with both humans and turtles.
 Spend an afternoon swimming around here and you have a good chance of sharing the water with the turtles.
 However, to protect the turtles, there are no water sports available here.
 On the Dafni beach and Gerakas beach from late July to September, you can see the hatching of eggs.